zalmoxes-laran/ExtendedMatrix-doc/docs/canvas.rst

 The Extended Matrix utilizes a hierarchical data structure known as the **Data Funnel**.
 This structure organizes data into three levels of granularity, ensuring consistency, avoiding duplication, and providing detailed information where necessary.

 .. image:: img/data_funnel.png
-   :alt: Diagram illustrating the Data Funnel with General Data at the top, Local Data in the middle, and Specific Data at the bottom.
    :width: 600px
    :align: center
-   *A) General Data, B) Local Data, and C) Specific Data are located.*
+   *Data Funnel with: A) General Data, B) Local Data, and C) Specific Data are located.*

 1. General Background Data
 --------------------------